meekgeek/mbackbone/README.md

 As single page apps and large scale javascript applications become more prominent on the web, useful resources for those developers who are jumping the ship are crucial

-This skeleton can server as a starting point to building javascript applications.
+This skeleton can serve as a starting point to building javascript applications.
 It can also serve as a place to share our knowledge.

 ### Requirements